Third Order Lagrangians, Weyl Invariants & Classical Trace Anomaly in Six Dimensions: Conclusions

-We have reviewed the classical approach toward the trace anomaly that was presented in our previous works, in order to examine it for the introduced total third order type Lagrangian.
-Though, as an explicit calculated expression for the trace anomaly in six dimensions in the semi--classical theory has~not been given in the literature, we have compared our result with its precisely equivalent expression, namely the ${\bf b_6}$ coefficient of the Schwinger--DeWitt proper time method that linked with the relevant heat kernel coefficient.
-For this purpose, we first have achieved our general expressions for the trace anomaly for the generic second (as a re--examining case) and the total third order types Lagrangian terms, relations~(\ref{dttgi}) and~(\ref{emehref}), with two and four degrees of freedom (in $D>6$ dimensions, and three in six dimensions), respectively.
+We have reviewed the ``classical'' approach toward the trace anomaly that was presented in our previous works, in order to examine it for the introduced total third order type Lagrangian, by then, we have derived the relevant trace anomaly.
+To examine our outcome, as an explicit calculated expression for the trace anomaly in six dimensions in the semi--classical theory has~not been given in the literature, we have compared our result with the precisely equivalent expression, namely the ${\bf b_6}$ coefficient of the Schwinger--DeWitt proper time method that linked with the relevant heat kernel coefficient.
+For this purpose, we first have achieved our general expressions for the trace anomaly for the generic second order (as a re--examining case) and then, for the total third order types Lagrangian terms, relations~(\ref{dttgi}) and~(\ref{emehref}), with two and four degrees of freedom (in $D>6$ dimensions, and three in six dimensions), respectively.
 Then, we have demonstrated that the obtained expressions contain exactly the ${\bf b_4}$ and ${\bf b_6}$ coefficients, respectively, as a particular case.
-Of course these results are necessary consistency tests, but our approach may be regarded as allowing an alternative (perhaps simpler) classical derivation of the trace anomaly that gives a general expression with the relevant degrees of freedom.
+Of course, these results are necessary consistency checks, nevertheless our approach can be regarded as an alternative (perhaps simpler, and classical) derivation of the trace anomaly which also gives a general expression with the relevant degrees of freedom.

+In aside, let us assert our view about the approach employed in the work for general cases.
 The results obtained indicate that it is likely that the analogy of the Einstein gravity should also exist for a class of further generic Lagrangians of order/degree $n>6$.
 However, for each order/degree to hold the analogy, there would be a set of constraints that the relevant constituent coefficients must satisfy.
-Though, extending the analogy to higher orders of generic cases does~not seem technically very easy (even in the third order case considerable algebraic calculations was required).
-That is, finding the constraints for generic cases, or for the most general effective expressions as total Lagrangian terms of each order, must be performed order by order with huge calculations for each one.
+Of course, extending the analogy to higher orders of generic cases does~not seem technically very easy (even in the third order case considerable algebraic calculations was required).
+That is, in order to find the constraints for generic cases, or for the most general effective expressions as total Lagrangian terms of each order, work must be performed order by order with huge calculations for each one.